mcdonoua/mcdonoua.github.io/README.md

 # Research Interests
-- Microchimerism in the brain: influences on development, aging, injury, and disease
+- Microchimerism in the brain: brain development, aging, injury, and disease

 - Innate immune signaling in microglia: type I interferons